Screenshot 365

 COGS vs operating expenses

 Now there are a lot of different expenses that'll occur in your business operations as a retail business owner.
 You've got your COGS, which we've spoken about above and you've also got your operating expenses.
-While they're both subtracted from your company's total sales costs, they're recorded on different line items on your income statement and are not the same.
+While they’re both subtracted from your company's total sales, they appear on different financial statements—COGS is recorded on your income statement, while your balance sheet reflects inventory values before and after sales.

-Suppose you own a small fashion boutique that sells handmade items in the heart of the city.
+Suppose you own a small business fashion boutique that sells handmade items in the heart of the city and want to do a COGS analysis.
 Your cost of goods sold would be how much the materials for your fabulous clothes are (the thread, the hangers, etc), your salary for making the clothes, and any shipping and storage costs.
 But, you've also got to pay rent for your shop, your utilities, and marketing costs incurred.
 These are your operating expenses.

 How do you calculate the cost of goods sold?